Museum encourages global dialogue about the north

-The Anchorage Museum’s atrium is a gathering space for engagement, offering ways to experience the North through technology, readings, films, families, visual imagery and food.
+The museum’s atrium is a gathering space for engagement, offering ways to experience the North through technology, readings, films, music, visual imagery and food.

-The Anchorage Museum's Friday night programs enliven our nights through activities centering around art, culture, the environment, and the way Northern urbanites gather and meet.
-Activities include food, music, art, design, science, culture and innovation.
+In fall, winter and spring, Friday night programs enliven Northern nights through activities centering around art, culture, the environment and the way Northern urbanites gather and meet.
+Activities include music, art, design, science, culture, innovation, games and food.

 Permanent and Temporary Exhibitions

 The Anchorage Museum develops major exhibitions and hosts celebrated exhibitions from museums around the world.
 The museum also has several spaces dedicated to the art, history, culture and science of Alaska and the North.

 - Smithsonian Arctic Studies Center houses a 10,000-square-foot exhibition of 600 rare Alaska Native artifacts from the National Museum of Natural History and the National Museum of the American Indian.
 The exhibit is designed so visitors can easily compare and contrast different Alaska Native cultural groups.

 - Renovated in 2017, the Alaska exhibition presents a contemporary approach to telling Alaska’s story through multiple voices and perspectives.
 The exhibition, arranged both chronologically and thematically, includes artist installations, sculptures, film, soundscapes, more than 400 artifacts and numerous interactive stations.